 Corsica - Day 2

 I woke up early.
 The bus driver seemed related to the one I had in Iceland.
-He at least drove just as dangerously.
-I had literally been nauseous the entire 3,5 hour drive but we made it to Porto Vecchio alive.
+He at least drove just as recklessly.
+I literally was nauseous the entire 3,5 hour drive, but made it to Porto Vecchio alive.
 The landscape seemed a mix between France and Spain.
 In Porto Vecchio it was 28 degrees.
-As it had been freezing in the Netherlands that was quite a change.
-To be on the safe side I bought an extra water bottle so I could carry more while hiking.
+As it had been freezing in the Netherlands, that was quite a change.
+To be safe I bought an extra water bottle so I could carry more while hiking.

 After 1,5 hours the bus to Saint Lucie arrived, from where it was a 6 km walk to the start of the GR20 route in Conca.
 It was very warm but there were plenty of streams.
 The route itself went straight uphill.
-It was still doable, but because of all the loose rocks and the heat I was sweating like crazy.
+It was doable, but because of all the loose rocks and the heat I was sweating like crazy.
 After an hour it was 5 o'clock and I called it a day, it would be wise to take a rest after the past two days.
-The problem was that there were no bare spots to pitch my tent, let alone flat ones.
+I struggled to find bare spots to pitch my tent, let alone level ones.

 The start (or end) of the route

 The route went straight up hill over loose rocks

 Along the way I saw two mountain goats and half an hour later a semi-flat piece of ground.
 I ate before pitching my tent, in case someone would walk by.
 With the heat I was more in the mood for ice than rice.
 There was no snow insight, except far away on a mountain top.
 I started to get sunburned.
 I had considered bringing sunscreen, but as the weather predictions were sub-20 degrees and potentially snow it hadn't seemed necessary.
 Apparently those predictions weren't fully accurate.
 It was quite Bram-ish that I had been worried about my snowshoes and was now in need of sunscreen.

 My camp for the night